mecid/mecid.github.io/_posts/2023-07-04-mastering-swift-foundation-formatter-api-custom-format-styles.md

 Text(anotherProduct.formatted(.price))
 ```

 This week we discussed encapsulating formatting logic for our model types by reusing the lovely approach from the Swift Foundation.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!